What If the Appraisal Comes In Low? 6 True Stories About What Buyers Did

 When David and Abra Robbins needed to relocate from Alaska to Nebraska, they expected the long-distance move to be their biggest challenge — not their appraisal.

-“The list price was $198,000,” Robbins says, “and we offered $200,000, with an escalation clause.”
+“The list price was $198,000,” David Robbins says, “and we offered $200,000, with an escalation clause.”
 Three other offers drove the price up to $210,500.

-The appraisal came in at $205,000, however.
-Robbins thinks that a fast-moving market, with comparables that lagged actual market conditions, influenced the low number.
+David thinks that a fast-moving market, with comparables that lagged actual market conditions, influenced the low number.

-“We wish we hadn’t gone up to $3,000 above the appraisal,” he admits, but they didn’t think about walking away.
+“We wish we hadn’t gone up to $3,000 above the appraisal,” David admits, but they didn’t think about walking away.
 “We didn’t want to rent, and we wanted our monthly payment to go into equity.”

 McCoy says that one of the first things she’ll do when an appraisal comes in low is contact the listing agent and start a new discussion.
-The listing agent will typically ask if the seller will agree to reduce the price to the appraisal value, “which is what most buyers expect the sellers to do.”
+The listing agent typically will ask if the seller will agree to reduce the price to the appraisal value, “which is what most buyers expect the sellers to do.”

 “But the seller may or may not agree to that, and the buyer options are to make up the difference,” she adds.
-In this case, the seller came down in their price from $210,500 to meet them at $208,000, $3,000 above the purchase price, and the Robbins made up the $3,000 difference out of pocket.
+In this case, the seller came down in their price from $210,500 to meet them at $208,000, $3,000 above the purchase price, and the Robbinses made up the $3,000 difference out of pocket.

 An investment deal on the line

-She thinks the appraisal came in low because “the comps were difficult, as this was the nicest building in the area.”
-It was only ten years old, much newer than the comparables.
-She still wanted the building, so she decided to ask the seller for a $5,000 credit at close so that she could have some extra cash reserves after the purchase.
+She thinks the appraisal came in low because, “The comps were difficult, as this was the nicest building in the area.”
+It was only 10 years old, much newer than the comparables.
+She still wanted the building, so she decided to ask the seller for a $5,000 credit at closing so that she could have some extra cash reserves after the purchase.
 The seller accepted her offer and gave her $5,000 back at closing.

-Justine says that she’d absolutely make the same decision again.
+Chan says that she’d absolutely make the same decision again.
 “I researched the comps used and still felt confident that my offer price was right,” she says.
 And as an investor, she had the cash available to make up the difference.

 Multiple offers drive up the price